stoplightio/prism/docs/guides/errors.md

 This class of error is returned when Prism is trying to identify the right resource to use to respond to the provided HTTP Request.

 ### NO_BASE_URL_ERROR
-#### Message: Attempted to make a request to a server but neither baseUrl param provided nor servers defined in the spec.
+#### Message: Attempted to make a request to a server but neither baseUrl param provided nor servers defined in the spec
 #### Returned Status Code: `400`
 **Explanation:** This error occurs when Prism is being used as a proxy and the current document is missing at least a server in the dedicated array (both globally and locally).
 The proxy functionality is currently disabled in Prism, so this error should never happen.

 ---

 ### NO_RESOURCE_PROVIDED_ERROR
-#### Message: Route not resolved, no resource provided.
+#### Message: Route not resolved, no resource provided
 #### Returned Status Code: `404`
 **Explanation:** This error occurs when the current document does not have any endpoint.